 Seconds_Behind_Masterindicates how late the replica is.
 If the value isn't "0", it means that the replica is processing updates.

-Other stored procedures
+Other useful stored procedures for Data-in Replication operations

 To stop replication between the source and replica server, use the following stored procedure: